ClaireFraser121/README-Generator/starter/READ.md

   This project is licensed under the MIT License.

 ## Contributing

 Thank you for considering contributing to this project!
 Contributions are welcome and encouraged.
-YOu can contribute in various ways such as bug reports and feature requests
+You can contribute in various ways:

+### Bug Reports and Feature Requests

+If you come across any issues or have ideas for new features, please [open an issue](https://github.com/ClaireFraser121/README-Generator/issues) on GitHub.
+Be sure to provide detailed information to help us understand and address the concern.

+### Pull Requests

+If you'd like to contribute directly, consider submitting a pull request.
+Follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your fork.
+5. Submit a pull request, providing a clear description of your changes.

+Before submitting a pull request, ensure that your changes pass any existing tests and adhere to the project's coding standards.

+### Code of Conduct

+Please note that this project follows a [Code of Conduct](./utils/CODE_OF_CONDUCT.md).
+By participating, you agree to uphold this code.

+Thank you for contributing!

 ## Tests